Russell Brand: Relationships

-From 2013 to 2014, Brand was in a relationship with Jemima Goldsmith (f.k.a.
-Khan), an editor of the New Statesman, and a daughter of financier James Goldsmith.
-In May 2014, Brand received libel damages from The Sun after the paper had printed a story in November 2013 alleging that he had been unfaithful to Khan.
-Brand said he would be donating the unspecified damages to the Hillsborough Justice Campaign.
+From 2013 to 2014, Brand was in a relationship with Jemima Goldsmith, formerly known as Jemima Khan, a daughter of financier James Goldsmith.
+After The Sun printed a story in November 2013 alleging that he had been unfaithful to Khan, Brand received unspecified libel damages from the paper in May 2014 which he said he would donate to the Hillsborough Justice Campaign.
 Brand and Khan ended their relationship in September 2014.